Ji-Hwan Bae Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rockies pitching staff ranks 21st in MLB.
+- The Rockies pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Rockies have the 23rd-ranked team ERA across all league pitching staffs (5.06).
+- The Rockies' 5.30 team ERA ranks 26th among all league pitching staffs.

-- The Rockies rank 19th in baseball in home runs given up (20 total, 1.3 per game).
+- The Rockies rank 20th in baseball in home runs surrendered (22 total, 1.3 per game).

-- The Rockies are sending Freeland (2-0) out to make his fourth start of the season.
-He is 2-0 with a .96 ERA and 11 strikeouts in 18 2/3 innings pitched.
+- Urena (0-2) gets the starting nod for the Rockies in his fourth start of the season.
+He's put together a 9.90 ERA in 10 2/3 innings pitched, with seven strikeouts.

-- In his last time out on Wednesday, the left-hander threw six innings against the St. Louis Cardinals, giving up two earned runs while surrendering six hits.
+- The righty's most recent time out was on Wednesday against the St. Louis Cardinals, when he went five innings, surrendering three earned runs while giving up five hits.

+- In three games this season, the 31-year-old has amassed a 9.90 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .370 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.